Open-Reviews/Mangrove/terms-of-use.md

 ## <span style="text-decoration:underline;">3.
 Content We Host</span>

 *   You may find some material objectionable or erroneous: Because we provide a wide array of content that is produced or gathered by fellow users, you may encounter material that you find offensive, erroneous, misleading, mislabeled, or otherwise objectionable.
 We therefore ask that you use common sense and proper judgment when using our services.
 *   Our content is for general informational purposes only.
 It should not be taken as professional advice.
 Please seek independent professional counseling from someone who is licensed or qualified in the applicable area in lieu of acting on any information, opinion, or advice contained in one of the reviews.

 ## <span style="text-decoration:underline;">4.
 Refraining from Certain Activities</span>

-The richness and value of the insights in the Mangrove open data set only exist because of the vibrant community of users like you who collaborate to write and curate the content.
+The richness and value of the insights in the Mangrove open dataset only exist because of the vibrant community of users like you who collaborate to write and curate the content.
 We happily welcome your participation in this community.
 We encourage you to be civil and polite in your interactions with others in the community, to act in good faith, and to make contributions aimed at furthering the mission of Mangrove.

 Certain activities, whether legal or illegal, may be harmful to other users and violate our rules, and some activities may also subject you to liability.
 Therefore, for your own protection and for that of other users, you may not engage in such activities on our services.
 These activities include:

 ### Harassing and Abusing Others

 *   Engaging in harassment, threats, stalking, spamming, or vandalism; and
 *   Transmitting chain mail, junk mail, or spam to other users.